niquet/learn-fast/README.md

 - What concepts do I struggle to explain to others?
 - Which errors or issues repeatedly challenge me?

-### Create a "No-AI Zone" for Core Skills
+### "No-AI Zone" for Core Skills

-Some skills should be mastered without relying on AI tools:
+Some skills should be practiced independently:

-- Identify foundational skills (e.g., debugging, version control).
-- Practice these regularly without assistance.
+- Debugging, version control, system design, etc.
-- Use AI only for reviewing or validating after completing the work independently.
+- Use AI only for reviewing or validating after completing work yourself.

 ### For Technical Topics

-- Decompose by functionality: Break down topics like "debugging" into smaller parts (e.g., setting breakpoints, reading stack traces).
+- Break down topics into smaller parts (e.g., debugging → breakpoints, stack traces).
-- Create a dependency tree: Identify which concepts depend on others.
-- Build a learning roadmap: Arrange subtopics from foundational to advanced.
-- Make each task concrete and actionable by using the the SMART Framework:
+Create a roadmap: Start with foundational concepts and build up.

 ### For Abstract Concepts

-- Find concrete implementations: For example, look at codebases that exemplify software design principles like SOLID.
+- Study concrete implementations (e.g., codebases using SOLID principles).
-- Reverse-engineer examples: Study well-designed systems and identify the principles at work.
+- Reverse-engineer examples to understand how they work.
-- Apply to your own code: Refactor an existing project using what you’ve learned.
+- Apply concepts by refactoring your own code.

-### Harness Hyperfocus & Creativity
+### Leverage Hyperfocus & Creativity

-Leverage neurodivergent strengths like hyperfocus and creative problem-solving:

-1. Identify your peak focus hours and schedule learning sessions during those times.
+1. Schedule sessions during peak focus hours.
-2. Set clear, achievable goals for each session.
+2. Set clear goals for each session.
-3. Create connections between new concepts and what you already know—visualize how components interact in the bigger picture.
+3. Connect new concepts to what you already know—visualize how they interact.

 ### Last But Not Least

-- Build a personal knowledge base—any format that works for you.
+- Build a personal knowledge base (e.g., GitHub, Notion, Obsidian).
-- Regularly review and update your notes and code snippets.
+- Review and refine notes regularly.
-- Gamify progress by setting up rewards for milestones or turning learning into a game.
-- Use physical movement to process information (e.g., take short walks between sessions).
+- Use physical movement (e.g., short walks, workouts) to process information.

 ## Wrap-Up & Next Steps